12 Game-Changing Ways to Organize With a Lazy Susan

 How to Organize a Walk-In Pantry

 If you’re always knocking over bottles of vitamins and medications trying to find the one you need, this solution might be perfect for you.
 Place your daily supplement and prescription bottles on a Lazy Susan for instant and easy access!
-This idea works great for a kitchen cabinet or countertop.
+This idea works great for deep cabinets or even kitchen countertops.

 Vegan Dollhouse took this idea in a creative direction with a cute DIY Lazy Susan using a plate, Lazy Susan hardware and hot glue: